toomanycats/toomanycats.github.io/_posts/2016-07-23-hosting-git.md

 git init
 {% endhighlight %}

-I already have a private repo on Bitbucket.com for my encrypted passwords and I’m not removing it until this new repo is has worked for a few months.THerefore I’m adding another remote URL.
+I already have a private repo on Bitbucket.com for my encrypted passwords and I’m not removing it until this new repo is has worked for a few months.Therefore I’m adding another remote URL.

 {% highlight bash %}
 cd .password_store